-These aspects are not independent and the full content of this chapter should be considered when installing a pyranometer.
+These aspects are not independent, and the full content of this chapter should be considered when installing a pyranometer.
+Hukseflux recommends that the installation instructions in this document are followed and that the instrument is used within the rated conditions as listed in the section about rated operating conditions.